12 Steps of Christmas Recovery

 Hopefully our Ministry Matters version will give you some insights as you cope with the stresses and temptations of the Christmas season, and prepare your soul for another year of ministry.

 1. Admit that you are powerless over what happens during Christmas.
 You can be light for those who need to know God cares for them by being present without trying to fix them.
-Christmas will not be a joyful, perfect, or magical time for everyone and your job is not to be Santa Claus Jesus and attempt to make it that way.
+Christmas will not be a perfect and joyful time for everyone and your job is not to be Santa Claus Jesus and attempt to make it that way.

 2. Believe that God can restore you to sanity.
 As soon as possible after Christmas Eve, rest.
 Unplug from technology, especially if it reminds you of church work.

 3. Turn your will and your life over to the care of God.
 As we mature in faith it is easy to lose some of the awe of the Christmas story.
 Try to get out of your thinking head and into your feeling heart.
 Now's not the time for exegetical work.
-Spend time in prayerful conversation with God on what you've experienced through this devotional time and be honest.
+Spend time in prayerful conversation with God on what you've experienced through this devotional time, be honest, and then listen in silence.

 4. Make a searching moral inventory of yourself.
 What are your areas of weakness?
 To what temptations are you most likely to cave?
 What behaviors do you tend to excuse in yourself but condemn in others?
 Stress often intensifies our worst traits, so chances are, they've reared their ugly heads in recent weeks.